mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep.

 name:     AWESOME Malice<br>
 text:     Destroy an allied minion.
-Summon Husks equal to the attack of that minion, nearby first.
+Summon Husks equal to the ⚔️ of that minion, nearby first.

 name:     AWESOME Shadow Spawn<br>
 text:     Summon 2 AWESOME Wraithlings nearby your General.
 All your other Wraithlings become AWESOME as well.